 - 1. Prepare the show.
-Either: - Use Viz Multiplay to browse for content (images, clips and graphics) and add to a show. - Prepare a show in Viz Trio or your newsroom control system. - 2.
-Define which channel(s) the content will be triggered on.
+Either: - Use Viz Multiplay to browse for content (images, clips and graphics) and add to a show - · Prepare a show in Viz Trio or your newsroom control system. - 2.
+Define the channel or channels on which the content will be triggered.